 I have unusual experience communicating mathematical and physical sciences concepts to diverse audiences.

-I am part of the National Cancer Institute's Physical Sciences-Oncology Centers (PSOC) Network, where I contribute to knowledge transfer between physical scientists, biologists, clinicians, and patient advocates.
-My participation in the PSOCs began while I earned my PhD in physics (2010) at Princeton University (NSF and NDSEG Graduate Research Fellow), continued during my postdocship in cancer biology with the University of California, San Francisco (2010-2012), and continues through my affiliation as an Analyst at UCSF.
+I have been part of the National Cancer Institute's Physical Sciences-Oncology Centers (PSOC) Network, where I contributed to knowledge transfer between physical scientists, biologists, clinicians, and patient advocates.
+My participation in the PSOCs began while I earned my PhD in physics (2010) at Princeton University (NSF and NDSEG Graduate Research Fellow) and continued during my postdocship in cancer biology with the University of California, San Francisco (2010-2012).
+I am now an Associate Researcher with UCSF.
 My interests have included studying the consequences of dynamic heterogeneity for optimizing therapy and developing a video tutorial course to help interdisciplinary scientists model biological systems mathematically.
 I received my BS in Physics from Harvey Mudd College, where I earned a 990 on the Physics GRE and was employed as a tutor in quantum mechanics.

 Because I work in the physical sciences, I can help students understand what their numbers and variables "mean" in relation to physical examples.
 I also understand that students aiming to continue into more advanced coursework in physics and engineering need to master algebra at a level beyond imitating problem solutions.
 I can help students use detailed, color-coded writing to develop this kind of critical thinking.